 10. Finally, Minecraft will open up on your Chromebook and will be ready to play.
 Simply click on “Play Demo World” and off you go to the gameplay.

 12. Apart from that, make sure to enable the below flag if you want to lock the mouse pointer while playing Minecraft on Chromebook.
-Just copy it and paste it on the address bar of Chrome and hit enter.
-Now, enable it and restart your Chromebook.
+Just copy and paste it into the address bar of the Chrome browser and hit Enter.
+Then, enable it via the drop-down menu and restart your Chromebook.

-13. In case you face any installation error then open the Terminal app from the App Drawer.
+13. In case you face any installation error, open the Terminal app from the App Drawer.
 After that, run the below Linux command to install the Java Development Kit.
 Finally, install the Minecraft.deb file normally from the Files app.

 sudo apt-get install default-jdk -y